umbraco/UmbracoDocs/Add-ons/UmbracoCourier/Architecture/DataResolvers.md

 ### CSSResources
 * **Full name:** `Umbraco.Courier.DataResolvers.CssResources`
-* **Triggers on:**Stylesheets
+* **Triggers on:** Stylesheets
-* Includes images included in the stylesheet as resources.
+* Includes images included in the stylesheet as resources

 ### DampResolver
 * **Full name:** `Umbraco.Courier.DataResolvers.DampResolver`
 * **Triggers on:** Propertydata, which have a DAMP pick as data type
-* If value is set, and is an int, courier will convert the value to the media GUID, add the media item as a dependency.
-On extraction the GUID will be converted back to the right ID.
+* If value is set, and is an `int`, Courier will convert the value to the media GUID and add the media item as a dependency
+* On extraction the GUID will be converted back to the right ID.

 ### EmbeddedContent
 * **Full name:** `Umbraco.Courier.DataResolvers.EmbeddedContent`